-Metabolic disease is a very large area of medical need and is another area in which we focus our drug discovery efforts.
+Metabolic disease is a very large area of medical need and is another area in which we focus our drug discovery and development efforts.
 Our approach is to develop antisense drugs that doctors can add to existing therapies to treat diabetes.
 One hurdle for traditional drug development is that most traditional drugs cannot selectively target a disease-causing protein without also affecting closely related proteins, which often results in unwanted side effects.
 We design our antisense drugs to target the gene responsible for producing the disease-causing protein while avoiding unwanted effects on closely related proteins, thereby reducing the risk of side effects.

 ISIS-GCGRRx is an antisense drug that targets the glucagon receptor, or GCGR, to reduce the effects of glucagon.
 Glucagon is a hormone that opposes the action of insulin and stimulates the liver to produce glucose, particularly in type 2 diabetes.
 In patients with advanced diabetes, uncontrolled glucagon action leads to a significant increase in blood glucose levels.
 Therefore, attenuating glucagon action could have a significant glucose lowering effect in patients with severe diabetes.
 In addition, reducing GCGR produces more active glucagon-like peptide, or GLP-1, a hormone that preserves pancreatic function and enhances insulin secretion.